Future Leaders: Australian Wildlife Conservancy

 Funding context

-In sharing the Australian Wildlife Conservancy‘s commitment to empowering the next generation of conservation leaders, Rendere made a transformative investment in its Conservation Science Internship Program.
+In sharing the Australian Wildlife Conservancy‘s commitment to empowering the next generation of conservation leaders, Rendere made a transformative investment in AWC’s Conservation Science Internship Program, which has so far given over 120 young leaders the opportunity to gain hands-on experience in the field.

-AWC’s operations, which cover almost 6.5 million hectares, involve on-ground monitoring, feral species control, fire management and the reintroduction of protection of over 1,400 threatened and locally-extinct species.
+These operations, which cover almost 6.5 million hectares, involve on-ground monitoring, feral species control, fire management and the reintroduction and protection of over 1,400 threatened and locally extinct species.

 Photo: AWC Ecologist Larissa Potter and then-Intern Ruby Albury setting a camera trap (photo R Wilson/AWC).